Yugal-Guleria/Advanced-Inventory-Management-System-Python-CLI-/README.md

-# Inventory Management System (Python - Beginner Project)
+# Advanced Inventory Management System (Python CLI)

 ## Overview

-This is a simple command-line based Inventory Management System built using Python.
+This is a command-line based Inventory Management System built using Python.
-It allows users to manage items across categories such as vegetables and fruits.
+It simulates a basic real-world shop system with multiple categories, item tracking, and stock management.

-The project demonstrates core programming concepts like functions, loops, conditionals, and basic data structures.
+The project is structured using functions, nested dictionaries, and clear modular logic.

 ---

 ## Features

-* View all items in inventory
+* View all inventory items category-wise
-* Add new items to a category
+* Add new items with price and quantity
-* Check if an item exists
+* Check item availability
+* Update item quantity
+* Low stock alert system
+* Delete items from inventory
 * Exit the system

 ---

 ## Concepts Used

-* if-else (decision making)
+* if-elif-else for decision making
-* while loop (continuous execution)
+* while loop for continuous execution
-* functions (code modularity)
+* functions for modular and reusable code
-* dictionary (data storage)
-* lists (handling multiple values)
+* nested dictionaries for structured data storage
+* for loops for iteration
-* f-strings (formatted output)
+* f-strings for formatted output

 ---